 For Categories where load curtailment is unacceptable, load shedding or field switching is not an acceptable measure for achieving immediate voltage restoration for breaker-to-breaker Contingencies.
 However, for full or partial restoration of load after the event, field switching, LTC adjustments, Operating Guides and/or generator redispatch may be considered as acceptable measures to bring voltage levels within appropriate limits.
 The applicable voltage limits are screened with the net generator reactive power limited to 90 percent of the maximum reactive power capability.

 For Categories where load curtailment is acceptable, consideration may be given to operating procedures that are designed to shed a minimum amount of load.
 Refer to the table in Section 1.1.6 regarding the utilization of load curtailment in planning studies.

-- 3) For Categories where load curtailment is unacceptable, system design should ensure that voltage levels outside of any IROL can be restored provide acceptable system performance within 30 minutes or any IROL Tv, whichever is less.
+3) For Categories where load curtailment is unacceptable, system design should ensure that voltage levels cannot exceed the applicable steady-state voltage limits.

 These voltage limits are screened with the net generator reactive power limited to 90 percent of the applicable maximum reactive power capability.
-Temporary voltage excursions outside the range of applicable high and low voltage limits are acceptable if a Special Protection System (SPS) or control of shunt compensation will automatically (i.e. no operator intervention) restore system voltage to temporary acceptable voltage levels within the applicable timeframe.
-The applicable timeframe will be situation dependent and may need to be reviewed with Asset Planning & Engineering. - 4) The steady state voltage should be stable at all ATC buses for applicable P1, P2, and maintenance outage (planned single element outage excluding bus and breaker) followed by a P1 Contingencies; at appropriate load levels, for a reasonably broad range of forecasted system demands and associated generation dispatch conditions. - 5) No NERC Cascading should occur for applicable P1, P2, and maintenance outage (planned single element outage excluding bus and breaker) followed by a P1 Contingencies.
+Temporary voltage excursions are acceptable if a Remedial Action Scheme (RAS) or control of shunt compensation will automatically (i.e. no operator intervention) restore system voltage to temporary acceptable voltage levels within the applicable timeframe.
+The applicable timeframe will be situation dependent and may need to be reviewed with Asset Planning & Engineering.

+- 4) The steady state voltage should be stable at all ATC buses for applicable P1, P2, and maintenance outage (planned single element outage excluding bus and breaker) followed by a P1 Contingencies; at appropriate load levels, for a reasonably broad range of forecasted system demands and associated generation dispatch conditions. - 5) No NERC Cascading should occur for applicable P1, P2, and maintenance outage (planned single element outage excluding bus and breaker) followed by a P1 Contingencies.
 ATC uses the following definitions.